raspberrypilearning/make-crumble-robot-head/en/step_2.md

 --- /task ---

-Closing the back opening of the box helps it to keep its shape at this point but for most people, having it open makes the rest the build easier.
+Closing the back opening of the box helps it keep its shape at this point.
+However, for most people, having it open makes the rest the build easier.

 --- task ---

 Make eyes for your robot head.
-You can draw or paint eyes straight on or use cut up card or paper stuck on, or anything you like, after all, it's your robot head!
+You can draw or paint eyes straight on or use cut up card, paper, or anything you like.
+After all, it's your robot head!

 ![Robot head eyes](images/robotHead_eyes.png)